 Before you apply for the visa, you should understand the process and the rules governing visas.
 Many visa applications fail.
 In some countries, most applications fail.
 Often, it is because the applicant did not know the rules or was not prepared.
 We do not want this to happen to you.
 Please read what follows very carefully.

-Ensure that you have applied for your academic program, received your I-20 / DS-2019, and have paid the SEVIS fee.
+Apply for your program, receive your I-20 / DS-2019, and pay the SEVIS Fee.
+Expand

 Before you apply for any visa, you will need to perform the following tasks: